Image courtesy of Full Belly Farm, Guinda CA

 From Matt Mosen at Riverdog Farm

 There are two thermometers on the outside of the farm office building, one facing west and the other facing east.
-Arriving to work early last week as the sun was coming up, Brian, our resident Jack-of-all-trades, noticed a 30 degree difference on the two meters: 58 in the sun, 28 in the shade.
+Arriving to work early last week as the sun was coming up, Brian, our resident Jack-of-all-trades, noticed a 30-degree difference on the two meters: 58 in the sun, 28 in the shade.
 By the second half of the week an insulating cloud cover rolled in, the humidity was higher, and the temperature difference not so great.
 These two weather patterns will determine what the next few weeks will bring.
-If the intense (winter intense, at least) sun warms the soil, we’ll see asparagus by mid February.
+If the intense (winter intense, at least) sun warms the soil, we’ll see asparagus by mid-February.
 If the sun is diffused by low lying cloud cover, early spring crops will be a few weeks still to come.
 We’ll be planting our final round of winter-plant brassicas in the next week or two.
 Tomatoes will be seeded in the greenhouses any day now for late April transplanting.
 See all this week’s news from Riverdog Farm.

 We are grateful to all of our members who make the best of the winter and spring produce, which is bountiful and beautiful in its own way.
-In the coming months we’ll be sharing with you more greens, brassicas, citrus, roots stored from the fall, and the nuts and dried fruits from our diverse farms.
+In the upcoming future, we’ll be sharing with you more greens, brassicas, citrus, roots stored from the fall, and the nuts and dried fruits from our diverse farms.
 We can’t wait to bring you the new spring crops like asparagus and peas as they roll in!